Computer Science + Library and Information Science (3+1)

 Required Coursework

 To complete the integrated degree program in Computer Science (CS) and Library and Information Science (LIS), students must first complete all requirements for the Computer Science degree.
-During their final semester of the CS degree, they will apply to the LIS program for formal admission.
+During the final semester of the CS degree, they will apply to the LIS program for formal admission.
 Once accepted, the students will complete 27 credits of LIS courses, including LIS 407 and LIS 415, which are required for all LIS degrees.
 CS/LIS students are exempted from taking LIS 488 or any other technology requirements in the LIS program.

 Required Coursework